Traveling with diabetes can be very overwhelming, but it doesn’t have to be super scary.

-One of the key things to managing diabetes well is staying consistent in your daily routines… and when you’re traveling with diabetes, life is anything but consistent right?!
+One of the key things to managing diabetes well is staying consistent in your daily routines.
+And, when you’re traveling with diabetes, life is anything but consistent right?!

 You should definitely chat with your doctor and other healthcare providers and get their recommendations and tips before traveling, but also make sure to keep reading for some not so common recommendations that you may not get on a handout from your doctor.

 I’m giving you my tips after living (and traveling) with diabetes for almost 28 years… AND I’ve interviewed some of my favorite dietitians for their tips as well!

-- Bring extra low blood sugar treatments
+- Pack lots of snacks and bring extra low blood sugar treatments

 - Wear a medical ID